fgehrlicher/conveyor/README.md

 	// Instantiate a new ConcurrentWriter which wraps the resultFile handle.
 	// The ConcurrentWriter type is just a small thread-safe wrapper for
-	// io.Writer which is able to keep the order of lines across all chunks. w := conveyor.NewConcurrentWriter(resultFile, true)
+	// io.Writer which is able to keep the chunk output in order. w := conveyor.NewConcurrentWriter(resultFile, true)

-	// Split the input file into chunks of 512 bytes with
+	// Splits the input file into chunks of 512 bytes with
 	// the concurrent writer as output ChunkWriter. chunks, _ := conveyor.GetChunksFromFile("data.txt", 512, w)

-	// Create and execute a Queue with 4 workers and the Redact function as LineProcessor. result := conveyor.NewQueue(chunks, 4, conveyor.LineProcessorFunc(Redact)).Work()
+	// Creates and execute a Queue with 4 workers and the Redact function as LineProcessor. result := conveyor.NewQueue(chunks, 4, conveyor.LineProcessorFunc(Redact)).Work()

-	// Print the number of lines processed. log.Printf("processed %d lines", result.Lines)
+	// Prints the number of processed lines. log.Printf("processed %d lines", result.Lines)
 }

-// Email that should be redacted var emailToRedact = "testmail@test.com"
+// Text that should be redacted var emailToRedact = "testmail@test.com"

 // Redact replaces all occurrences of "testmail@test.com" with x